How to Create Reports with Power BI Service

 This feature pairs quite nicely with the Model Explorer within the model view.
 You can see and navigate through all dataset semantic objects in location!

-Power BI Reports: Desktop v Service
+Differences Between Power BI Desktop and Power BI Service

 If you are using a clean dataset and need to create reports and dashboards to share reports with your team, Power BI Service is the right tool.
+Below is a brief comparison between Power BI Desktop and Service.

-Power BI Reports: Desktop v Service
+Power BI Reports: Desktop vs. Service

 Desktop Service